 Municipalities therefore have no levers to create remedies to issues that are sometimes decades old and are unable to effectively support tax paying citizens living within municipal jurisdiction.
 This is a problem that affects numerous municipalities across Alberta—and is a problem in need of immediate provincial attention through dialogue with the AUMA.

 The province’s response to the resolution indicates that Service Alberta will “continue to analyze this issue as we develop options for an appropriate role for government to play in a fair and equitable relationship between tenants and landlords”.
 The response does not commit to a review of the relevant legislation, nor an expansion of the scope of the Residential Tenancy Dispute Resolution Service.
+Accordingly, AUMA initially rejected the province's response.

+In Spring 2020, the Government of Alberta passed Bill 3, the Mobile Home Sites Tenancies Amendment Act.
+This bill gave mobile home site tenants and landlords access to the province’s dispute resolution service for eviction-related matters.
 The Residential Tenancy Dispute Resolution Service (RTDRS) is faster, less formal and less expensive than going through the courts.
 It also relieves some of the burden on the court system.